 I.2 Use case #2: Terminal-to-MG TLS session, MGC-controlled TLS service negotiation

 This use case is an extension of the first use case (clause II.1) by allowing the MGC to influence the TLS service negotiation at bearer level.
 Use case #1 is based on preconditions which are partially subject of network provisioning.
-Use case #2 is motivated by the fact that there are a number of reasons which demand for a MGC involvement, such as to bound the TLS service parameters, to limit the negotiation time, etc.
+Use case #2 is motivated by the fact that there are a number of reasons which demand for a MGC involvement, such as to bind the TLS service parameters, to limit the negotiation time, etc.

 {Editor’s note: this clause will be updated when the design and definition of H.248 packages for TLS will be more mature …}

-II.3 Use case #3: WebRTC to NGN/IMS interworking function with DTLS-to-TLS support
+I.3 Use case #3: WebRTC to NGN/IMS interworking function with DTLS-to-TLS support

 To be inserted.